tinawangice/Personalized-Automatic-Email-Reply/README.md

 Step2: Build LSTM layers with Keras
 After data preparation, we build 2 LSTM layers with Keras.
 The embedded questions are input for first LSTM, which output a 300-dimension vector for each question.
-The 300-dimension vector can be thought as the summary of the question, and become input for the second LSTM layer.
+The 300-dimension vector can be thought as the summary of the question, and becomes input for the second LSTM layer.

 Using GPU, it took 1 week to train 16,000 dialogues for 160 epochs,
 and the loss has reduced from 8 at beginning to 0.03 now.